 Zach "Zach Fogel" Fogel is worth approximately $25 million, par for the course for a Claremont McKenna athlete.
 He is widely known as the modern Troy Bolton (mostly by himself), as an aficionado on the football pitch as a quarterback as well as on the stage in various musicals.
 Some choose between the jock and the singer, but Zach is the man who can do both.
 Catch him at a play, wearing tank-tops, and camo-colored CMC outfits.

 Carter Henderson is easily the most basic junior member of the After School Specials, who just so happens to be the group’s beatboxer.
 He currently lives in Chino Hills, located 30 mins from campus.
 Despite attending the famously career-focused CMC, Carter is a Religious Studies major.
 During rehersal, you can catch him making weird faces, beatboxing to himself, and doing extremely bro things with Josh Tatum (JT) ^.
 When Carter is not making nuanced fart sounds for the group, you can find him working out, dancing for no reason, freestyle rapping for anyone who will listen, and playing video games as a substitute for consuming alcohol for stress-coping purposes.

 Spencer Louie, POM'19, Co-President

 Spencer hails from Vancouver, Canada and you will know this if you meet him because he will tell you as much.
-A senior at Pomona College, Spencer majors in Economics and double minors in Politics and Math and is Co-President of the group this year.
+A senior at Pomona College, Spencer majors in Economics and double minors in Politics and Math.
 He also sings bass, with a voice so low that you often cannot hear what he is saying in loud restaurants or even in regular conversation.
 In rehearsal, Spencer is often one of the quieter members, preferring to stick to a corner where his notes resonate best.
 In his free time, you can find Spencer procrastinating, looking at excel spreadsheets, or napping.